-- 1. Findings-an issue that may be a violation of rules or standards and needs to be addressed. - Concerns-an issue that may not be in violation of rules or standards but needs to be addressed. - 3.
+- 1. Findings-an issue that may be a violation of rules or standards and needs to be addressed. - 2.
+Concerns-an issue that may not be in violation of rules or standards but needs to be addressed. - 3.
 Recommendations-notation based on monitor's experience and expertise on how to improve certain aspects of the program.

 When Findings and/or Concerns are identified, Sub-grantees will be required to submit a Corrective Action Plan within thirty (30) calendar days of receipt of the Field Monitoring Summary Report.
 The submission must include a description of the corrective actions taken as well as a timeline for implementation of those actions.
 The Sub-grantees will submit their Corrective Action Plan to the ADOH WAP Energy Specialist who will review and approve the plan or require further actions to be taken.
+As detailed in section V1.2 "Use of WAP Funds for Add-on/Call-back Work" above, WAP funding shall not be allowed for use.